africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.02 Quotes/One has to give something of ones self to the devil that one may live - W B Yeats.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-02-quotes/one-has-to-give-something-of-ones-self-to-the-devil-that-one-may-live-w-b-yeats/","title":"One has to give something of ones self to the devil that one may live - W B Yeats","dgShowBacklinks":false}
+{"dg-publish":true,"permalink":"/1x-references/11-notes/11-02-quotes/one-has-to-give-something-of-ones-self-to-the-devil-that-one-may-live-w-b-yeats/","title":"One has to give something of ones self to the devil that one may live - W B Yeats"}
 ---